in

 Diagnostics Highly refined diagnostic system More mechanical diagnostics

-Space Requirement Saves more space since it operates without pressure tank Requires more space to accommodate pressure tank
+Space Requirement Saves more space since it operates without a tank Requires more space to accommodate a tank

 Startups & Stops Fewer and so reduces wear and tear More startups and stops, depending on the demand

-There are many positive features you’ll appreciate with a constant pressure well pump but bear in mind that it needs accurate calibration and it won’t be operational during outages so if you are located somewhere outages are frequent, you may need a pressure tank along with your well pump.
+There are many positive features you’ll appreciate with these constant control pumps, but bear in mind that they need accurate calibration and won’t be operational during outages so if you are located somewhere outages are frequent, you may need a pressure tank along with your well machinery.

 Visit our heat pump water heaters pros and cons guide for more related content.